Christchurch Garden City Trust presents

 22.02.12.
 Red zone house, Prestwick St

-Another time, I'd seen plastic flowers on orange, plastic, road cones on Durham St Sth, when Restart Cashel Mall was opened.
-I'd also seen tinsel on orange, plastic, road cones at Parklands during the Xmas Quake Swarm.
+Recently, I'd seen plastic-flowers on orange-plastic-road-cones on Durham St Sth when Restart Cashel Mall was opened.
+I'd also seen tinsel on orange-plastic-road-cones at Parklands during the Xmas Quake Swarm.

 22.02.12.
 Quake tilted, power poles, Avonside Dr / Woolley St. Avon River raised stopbank, red zone Locksley Ave behind